 Could it be then that personal sleep trackers are now able to correctly identify your sleep stages and cycle in addition to just the total time you spend asleep?

 For now it doesn’t appear that much research has been done into how accurately they can actually do this.

-Although my current App data looks very realistic, and is measuring up well against my mental note taking, my personal opinion would still be to take all the latest claims with a small pinch of salt until they are proved accurate in independent tests.
+My current App data looks very realistic, and is measuring up well against my mental note-taking.
+But my personal opinion would still be to take all the latest claims with a small pinch of salt until they are proved accurate in independent tests.